Professionals

 GP Out-of-Hours Protocol

-Every GP – regardless of whether they prescribe medication for a medical abortion themselves – can offer assistance during out-of-hours services for questions about, or complaints or complications from, a medical abortion.
-GPs have likely been doing this unknowingly for a long time, as women who receive this medication via a gynaecologist or abortion clinic sometimes present with heavy blood loss, whether or not they disclose the reason.
-Complaints from a medical abortion are comparable to those of a (medically treated) miscarriage.
-The advice from the NHG Standard Miscarriage is therefore leading.
-The most important items are:
+Every GP – regardless of whether they prescribe medication for a medical abortion themselves – can provide assistance in out-of-hours services for questions about, or complaints or complications arising from, a medical abortion.
+GPs have likely been doing this for a long time without realising it, as pregnant women who receive this medication via a gynaecologist or abortion clinic sometimes present with heavy bleeding, whether or not they disclose the reason.
+The complaints resulting from a medical abortion are similar to those of a (medically treated) miscarriage.
+The advice from the NHG Standard Miscarriage is therefore authoritative.
+The most important points are:

 • Advise an NSAID as a first choice for pain relief, for example, ibuprofen up to a maximum of 2400 mg/day, supplemented with paracetamol at the maximum dosage.